-According to market projections, the surgical closure market is growing at approximately 10% annually through 2032, driven by demands for faster surgical workflows.
-This growth reflects adoption of both adhesive technologies (cyanoacrylate, fibrin sealants) and mechanical closure systems (bioabsorbable staplers).
+The surgical closure market is projected to grow at ~9.96% annually through 2032, driven by demand for faster workflows and improved outcomes.
+This growth reflects increased adoption of adhesive technologies (cyanoacrylates, fibrin sealants) alongside mechanical systems (including bioabsorbable staplers).

 TLDR